 Here are ways to increase the effectiveness of using webinars as a lead generation tool:

 - Offer a bonus at the end.
-Attendees will be willing to stay longer if they know that they’ll receive a high-value content just for staying up until the very end.
+Attendees will be willing to stay longer if they know that they’ll receive high-value content just for staying up until the very end.

 - Don’t mention anything about your offer until the very end.
 This is one of the biggest mistakes people make when using webinars to generate leads.
 Your visitors signed up for your webinar expecting to learn something.
 Once they get an inkling that they’ll be sold something, they’ll start leaving.

 - Send multiple reminders.
 People are busy, and even though they have every intention to attend your webinar, they can forget.
-Sending them a remind, a day before and an hour before will increase your webinar’s attendance rate.
+Sending them a reminder, a day before and an hour before will increase your webinar’s attendance rate.

 - Use scarcity.
-Letting your attendees that there’s only a limited space and that the webinar will not be recorded can help increase their chances of showing up earlier and staying until the very end.
+Letting your attendees that there’s only limited space and that the webinar will not be recorded can help increase their chances of showing up earlier and staying until the very end.

 15. Practice lead nurturing

 Lead nurturing is the process where you start building relationships with customers in every stage of both the buyer’s journey and sales funnel by constantly communicating using the relevant content.

 This is a very powerful lead generation strategy because this gives you the opportunity to build trust and credibility with them by showing that you’re an expert in your niche by keeping constant communication with them.
 According to a study by Genius.com, 66% of buyers point to receiving consistent communication as one of the major influencers for them to choose a service provider.